pf-hubs/chutvrc-hubs/README.md

 - Currently, only humanoid avatars made by ReadyPlayerMe or VRoid (with filename extension changed from .vrm to .glb) were confirmed to be compatible to this feature.
 - Avatars made with other tool may not behave normally for now, and we will keep trying to improve the implementation to accommodate more kinds of full-body humanoid avatars.
 - There may also be problems in Inverse Kinematics(IK) for full-body avatars, especially around wrists.
 We are planning for improvements.
+- Currently tests are mainly done using Meta Quest 3, using controller or bare hand.
+Hand tracking implementation from other devices are planned for further development.

 ### BitECS implementation